nervos-community/awesome-nervos/lets-meetup.md

 - Always update your events page with any changes that might occur.
 - We recommend that you reach out to attendees with reminders, updates, or teasers.
-- In addition to the platform you are using for hosting the main event page, we recommend broad use of social media to promote your event and attract even more participants (see the MakerDAO socials above)—don't forget to link the URL from your main event page!
+- In addition to the platform you are using for hosting the main event page, we recommend broad use of social media to promote your event and attract even more participants (see the Nervos socials above)—don't forget to link the URL from your main event page!
 - Incentive members to bring their friends along.
 - Collaborate with other Meetup organizers and run events together.
 Groups must be complementary.